Mehrab-Tanjim/mehrab-tanjim.github.io/_pages/about.md

 <h1>Latest News</h1>

+[September 2022] Joint work with Adobe "Discovering and Mitigating Biases in CLIP-based Text-to-Image Generation" accepted as a post at Responsible Computer Vision at ECCV'22.

+[August 2022] Joint work with Adobe "Debiasing Image-to-Image Translation Models" accepted in BMVC'22.

+[June 2022] Joined Adobe REAL team as a Research Scientist Intern.

+[December 2021] Finalist in Adobe Fellowship Program'22.

+[September 2021] Submitted my PhD thesis proposal, I am a PhD candidate now!

 [July 2021] Joint work with Adobe "Generating and Controlling Diversity in Image Search" has been accepted to WACV'22.

 [June 2021] Joined Adobe GILL team as a Computer Vision, Imaging, and Video Intern.